yonas/docker/FREEBSD-PORTING.md

 * "docker push" sometimes returns with error
 * the codebase must be syncronized with docker master branch (they have replaced networkdriver with a library)
 * netlink functions from libcontainer are not working
-* docker can't load (pull or import) an image if not compiled on this machine
+* docker can't load (pull, import or commit) an image if not started from build path

 Current progress is focused on networking, NAT and port forwarding.